2018ik/2018ik.github.io/_wiki/quotes.markdown

 >God doesn't want to do something for you, He wants to be something in you.

+>If you have never wept before the Lord, that is not normal.

 ## Love

 >If you say that you love the Lord, yet year by year you remain the same, I do not believe you.